juev/awesome-stars/README.md

 ## Go

+- [buger/goreplay](https://github.com/buger/goreplay) – GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
+It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [redhuntlabs/HTTPLoot](https://github.com/redhuntlabs/HTTPLoot) – An automated tool which can simultaneously crawl, fill forms, trigger error/debug pages and "loot" secrets out of the client-facing code of sites.
 - [mailru/easyjson](https://github.com/mailru/easyjson) – Fast JSON serializer for golang.
 - [ugorji/go](https://github.com/ugorji/go) – idiomatic codec and rpc lib for msgpack, cbor, json, etc. msgpack.org[Go]